sez11a/liferay-docs/user/articles/110-collaboration/02-managing-documents-and-media/07-online-editing-office-365/03-creating-editing-files-office365.markdown

 2. Click the *Add* icon (![Add](../../../../images/icon-add.png))
-    and select the type of Office 365 document to add to the Document Library.
+    and select the type of Office 365 document to add to the Document Library:

     -   Word&trade;
     -   Excel&trade;